What is executive function coaching?

 During EF coaching, the coach teaches strategies to develop executive function skills and practices these skills with the student so that they become routine.
 The strategies are relatively easy to teach, but forming new habits is really difficult.
 Coaching that takes place on a consistent basis is key to internalizing these essential habits that will serve students for life.

-As a starting point, an executive function coach will conduct an assessment to determine the specific skills with which the child is struggling.
+As a starting point, an executive function coach will conduct an assessment to determine the specific skills with which the student is struggling.
 It may be that a student has great organizational systems, but lacks time management skills.
 The EF skills that are integral to functioning successfully at school and work include:

 ● Planning/Prioritization